lumapu/ahoy/tools/esp8266/README.md

 ## Compile

-This code can be compiled using Arduino.
+This code can be compiled using Visual Studio Code and **PlatformIO** Addon.
 The settings were:

 - Board: Generic ESP8266 Module
 - Flash-Size: 1MB (FS: none, OTA: 502kB)